roqua/documentation/technical/sso/client_v3.md

 ### `progress_url` - URL of your [progress page](../../dossier/fill_out_sessions/#progress-page).

 ### `stylesheet` - If given, this CSS URL will be loaded after our built-in stylesheets to allow some customization of the look and feel.

+## Deep link

+By default the user is sent to the `default` after login, which shows the recent activity for the dossier.
+But it is also possible to go to send the user to a specific page in the application by specifying the `area` to go to.

+### area=default

+If there are no self-initiable questionnaires, the client is sent to fill out all their pending questionnaires.
+If there are self-initiable questionnaires, the client is sent to the `dashboard` instead.

+### area=dashboard

+A screen where the user can choose to start completing their pending questionnaires, and self-initiable questionnaire.
+They can download any reports that have been marked as patient-visible.
+In the future more functionality will be added.

 ## Example implementation, both client and server